Christie Bell Marshall - Personal Injury Attorneys logo

 What Laws Apply to Passengers in Limos?

-We often think of people clinking champagne glasses while riding in the back of limos.
-Despite the fact that Indiana has strict laws against open containers, passengers in rented limos and party busses are actually allowed to drink.
-The law also prohibits generally distracting behavior in a limo, such as rowdy behavior, standing up, or shouting, as this could potentially cause an accident.
-Sticking your head out of the roof of a limo might seem like a fun idea, but it could lead to operator error and cause an accident.
+However, the law also prohibits generally distracting behavior in a limo, such as rowdy behavior, standing up while the vehicle is in motion, or shouting at the driver, as this could potentially cause an accident.
+Sticking your head out of the roof of a limo might seem like a fun idea, but it could easily lead to operator error, collisions with low-hanging objects, and devastating personal injuries.

 Call 317-488-5500 or complete a Free Case Evaluation form